 A staple of Indian home cooking is dal and rice.
 Dal is a thick soup/stew made from different types of legumes.
-My favorite is toor dal (in English: split pigeon peas).
+My favorite is toor dal (split pigeon peas).
 It looks like yellow split peas but has a milder, slightly bitter taste.
 Spooned over hot basmati rice and topped with cilantro and a little plain yogurt…this is my comfort food on a chilly evening.

 Dal is an ideal dish to cook in the pressure cooker (I use an Instant Pot), because the cooking time is so short.
 The problem is that I use my Instant Pot to cook rice, so it’s never available.